SwiftKey vs Gboard: Which Keyboard Wins on Your Android Phone?

 Alternatives and how to choose

-If neither clicks for you, there are strong options out there.
-Some folks prefer a fully open-source keyboard for maximum privacy, while others want a minimalist layout with almost no extras.
-Our broader keyboard roundup covers those picks in detail, and you can browse more ways to make your phone yours over in the personalization hub.
+If neither clicks, you have options.
+Some people want a fully open-source keyboard for maximum privacy, others want a stripped-down layout with no extras at all.
+Our broader keyboard roundup covers those picks, and you can find more ways to make your phone yours in the personalization hub.

 Frequently asked questions